wingkwong/geodesy/README.md

 ## Static Methods

-Static methods are avilable without using Geodesy instance.
+Static methods are available without using Geodesy instance.

 Please see the details  [here](doc/METHODS.md).